uptechteam/fe-cookbook/state-management/redux-toolkit/rtk-query.md

 And then once they're inside of our store, of course, we're going to access that data inside of React Component and render the list of users albums or photos out.

 [Demo](https://codesandbox.io/p/sandbox/confident-farrell-93xx5j) with the source code.

+🚨🚨🚨 Don't forget to run the server (`npm run start:server`) in order to make this app work correctly.